sathyesh/reservation-example/README.md

 This project contains example implementation of hotel reservation.
 This project created using React Hooks, Material UI and SCSS (BEM).
 Currenly this project supports only mobile view.

+**TODO Improvements**:

+1) Unit and integration testing has to added using Jest
+2) Local translation has to be added in case of failure in Backend
+3) Move the constant strings to constants.js
+4) Adjust the font size according to mobile viewport (Responsive font)
+5) Error boundary logic has to be added
+6) Customizable button size has to be added in theme
+7) Environment configuration has to added for dev and prod

 ## Available Scripts